iliketocode2/Lego-Spike-AI-Labyrinth/README.md

 # Build and Program the AI Spike Labyrinth
 <h3>OpenMV & Uart, Q-learning, Bluetooth, and Pyscript (With extra js)</h3>
 <p>The goal of this project was to explore potential roles for the Lego Spike Prime in a system with external devices and heavy computation and graphical display.
-Now, this repository contains all of the code and instruction necessary for you to recreate a similar project should you choose to do so.
-In addition if you are looking here for specific Spike-related processes (such as connecting to the Spike with bluetooth or using pyscript with the Spike in general) parts of my code feature comments and explanation of these applications.</p>
+This repository contains all of the code and instruction necessary for you to recreate a similar project should you choose to do so.
+In addition if you are looking here for specific Spike-related processes (such as connecting to the Spike with bluetooth or using Pyscript with the Spike in general) parts of my code feature comments and explanation of these applications.</p>

 ## DISCLAIMER
 <p>This project is not yet finished as I have yet to write the AI algorithm that physically runs the lego motors to move the ball from the chosen start square to the end square.</p>